 In Nacional Parque Patagonia join us on a backpacking adventure that will take you through temperate rainforest, to rolling grasslands, beside amazing granite peaks, and along braided rivers with majestic blue hues.
 Join us on this challenging, remote, beautiful, and rugged journey through this very special park in Patagonia!

 Complete a majority of the famous W-Trek in Torres Del Paine National park, while having comfort, convenience, and multi-sport thrills.
 Come see the giant granite pillars stacked next to glacial fed lakes surrounded by beautiful wind-blown landscapes.
 Be awe-inspired and captivated by the amazing beauty this region has to offer.

 Experience and immerse yourself in a unique and amazing culture.
 Explore an entirely different lifestyle in a remote area of Patagonia on a true working ranch!
-This adventure can be added onto any of Wildland’s Patagonia trips, or can be done as a stand-alone tour.
+This adventure can be added onto any of Wildland’s Torres del Paine trips, or can be done as a stand-alone tour.
 Enjoy horseback riding, hiking, jet boat riding, local cuisine, and incredible scenery.

 Complete The Torres Del Paine circuit or the famous W-Trek.
 Choose from either a 7 day adventure or 11 days with 2 nights of camping in beautiful spots to complete the entire circuit!